 All kinds of print

-These days, Pen Print is so much more than paper.
+These days, printing encompasses more than just paper.

 1-Offset Printing: This is one of the most common commercial printing methods.
 It involves transferring an image from a metal plate to a rubber blanket, and then to the printing surface. (usually paper).
 It is often used for high-quality printing, such as books, magazines, and packaging.